apache/artemis-examples/examples/protocols/mqtt/clustered-queue-mqtt/readme.md

 We then send some messages via the producer, and we verify that **both** subscribers receive the sent messages.

-For more information on ActiveMQ Artemis clustering please see the clustering section of the user manual.
+For more information on Apache Artemis clustering please see the clustering section of the user manual.